Guy (band): Mainstream success and breakup (1988–1991)

 Under the guidance of manager Gene Griffin, the trio signed to Andre Harrell's Uptown Records and released Guy in June 1988.
-Gatling was forced out of the group by Gene Griffin because he refused to sign the management contract giving Gene Griffin full control of their publishing and income.
-His face was kept on the album because he was officially part of the group and the MCA Records needed his permission to release the album.
+Gatling was forced out of the group by Gene Griffin because he refused to sign the management contract, which gave Gene Griffin full control of their publishing and income.
+His face was kept on the album because he was officially part of the group and MCA Records needed his permission to release the album.
 Gatling released his solo debut, Help, in 1989 on Tommy Boy/Warner Bros.
 Records and wrote and produced songs such as "Promises, Promises" for Christopher Williams and "When Will I See You Smile Again?" for Bell Biv DeVoe.

 Five singles were released from Guy, only one of which, "I Like," charted on the Billboard Hot 100.
 However, four of the album's singles became significant Billboard R&B chart hits: "Groove Me" (#4), "Teddy's Jam" (#5), "I Like" (#2), and "Spend the Night" (#15) helped propel the album to double platinum status.
 In addition, "'Round and 'Round (Merry Go 'Round of Love)" reached #24 on the R&B chart, and "Piece of My Love" also received some airplay on R&B stations.
 Guy reached #1 on the Billboard R&B album chart and, more impressively, climbed to #27 on the Billboard 200 album chart without a major pop hit.

-The band contributed the song "My Fantasy" to the soundtrack to Spike Lee's film Do the Right Thing in 1989.
+The band contributed the song "My Fantasy" to the soundtrack of Spike Lee's film Do the Right Thing in 1989.
 Riley and Gene Griffin also worked with Boy George, producing his R&B hit "Don't Take My Mind on a Trip."
 However, that same year Guy split acrimoniously from Griffin.
 Riley continued to produce and remix for other artists and firmly established himself as the figurehead and driving force behind new jack swing.

 In November 1990 Guy released its second album, The Future.
 Although still not scoring Top 40 pop hits, the album's five singles became R&B hits: "Wanna Get Wit U" (#4); "Let's Chill" (#3); "Do Me Right," featuring Heavy D) (#2); "D-O-G Me Out" (#8); and "Let's Stay Together" (#16) took the album to platinum status.
 In 1991 Guy made an appearance in Mario Van Peebles's film New Jack City, performing the song of the same name.

 After touring behind The Future, the group split up, later citing "the tragedy of our ex-manager," Gene Griffin, as the reason for Guy's disbandment.
 One of their final recordings during this period was a cover of Wilson Pickett's Land of a Thousand Dances for the 1992 animated film FernGully: The Last Rainforest.
 Riley then focused on producing other artists, such as Heavy D and Michael Jackson, and formed a new group, Blackstreet.
 The two Hall brothers each pursued solo careers during the '90s.